JoshMoreno/wpdev/readme.md

 # More Features and Docs Coming soon!
 **Still in early alpha stages.**

+## Requirements
+PHP 7+

+## Installation
+Need a better way to guarantee an early loading order so other Plugins can reliably depend on this plugin without the use of hooks such as `plugins_loaded`.
+Maybe on activation or something.

+#### Must Use Plugin
+Drop it into the `mu-plugins` folder.
+Run `composer install -o`.

+#### Regular Plugin
+This should be the first loaded plugin.
+This can be achieved by activating this plugin first or by using a plugin like [Plugins Load Order](https://wordpress.org/plugins/plugins-load-order/).

 ## Controllers
 Let's get some separation of concerns going.